Hermer blames collapse of China spy case on law ‘not fit for purpose’

 “You’re absolutely right to be looking at it, but I wouldn’t rush to say that.
 These are all people working incredibly hard to try and get this prosecution over the line.”

-He hit out at suggestions that politicians had improperly intervened in the prosecution as “disgraceful” and “baseless”, and said he welcomed parliamentary scrutiny of the case.

-“Those are disgraceful allegations to make without evidence,” he told the cross-party group of MPs and peers.
+He hit out at suggestions that politicians had improperly intervened in the prosecution and said he welcomed parliamentary scrutiny of the case, telling the JCNSS: “Those are disgraceful allegations to make without evidence.

 “They were baseless, as the evidence of the DPP and the Cabinet Secretary have made plain.”